Longhorn and Jet Power -Lammons,Sauers,Elliot, and Hudson- By Billy Dale

 Longhorns Pete Lammons, George Sauer, John Elliot, and Jim Hudson are Super Bowl and College National Champions.
 They were 4 of 11 Texans on the Jets roster in 1969.
-One concerned New York sportswriter said there are "too many peppers (Texans) in the stew."
-Pete Lammons said, "We kept telling the Jets that if they got enough guys from Texas that we'd win.
-And sure enough, we did."
+One concerned New York sportswriter said there are “too many peppers (Texans) in the stew.”
+Pete Lammons said, “We kept telling the Jets that if they got enough guys from Texas, we’d win.
+And sure enough, we did.”

 The Texas roster recipe had just the right amount of spice to win Super Bowl III.
-Four Longhorns whose skill set helped the Longhorns win a national championship in 1963 were even better athletes as Jets.
-Pete says, "All of us wound up being better in the pros than we were at Texas."
+Four Longhorns whose skill set helped the Longhorns win a national championship in 1963 were even better athletes than the Jets.
+Pete says, “All of us wound up being better in the pros than we were at Texas.”

 New York Jets head coach Weeb Ewbanks, who in 1962 was fired by the Baltimore Colts, was the mastermind behind drafting Texans to form a championship team.
 Lammons said, “We did bring a little bit of ambiance, I guess, to New York that they didn’t have before.”
 “But it was interesting how it all happens.”
 “We’re still proud of what we accomplished, of being a part of football history,” Lammons said, but “It’s arguable whether what we did was the biggest or the best.
 But you’d certainly have to agree that it’s in the top two.”